 Night time at the Roeterseilandcampus (REC)

 Classes here in UvA span across 20 weeks, split into three blocks of 8 weeks, 8 weeks, and 4 weeks.
 A typical semester would require you to take 30 ECTs worth of courses (modules), in which you take 2-2-1 in the three blocks mentioned respectively.
 Courses range from 3 ECTs to 12 ECTs, depending on the duration and intensity of the course.
-There are self-study courses, and these are great in terms of flexibility of time!
+There are also self-study online TSCourses you can do, and these are great in terms of flexibility of time!
 For all other courses, it is common to have just one lecture a week, which lasts for 2-3 hours.
 Some courses would have additional “workgroup” on days other than the lecture slots.
 Lecture attendance is mandatory, and absence for more than one class would result in denial to taking the examinations.
 The passing grade in the Netherlands is 5.5 (out of 10), and each course would set their own passing grade at different levels (e.g. 20 out of 30 MCQs for a 5.5, or 22 out of 40 open-ended questions for a 5.5).

 There are several campuses spread across the city, including AUC in Science Park.
 All campuses are readily accessible by the public transport.
 It is important to check where you courses are held before you select your accommodation (for students)!
 A friend of mine chose her accommodation to be near Science Park when her lessons are held in the Roeterseilandcampus – they are 20-25 minutes away by cycling!